yuandalu/10700K-ASRock-Z490-Phantom-Gaming-ITX-TB3-RX-5700-XT/README.md

 # 10900ES-ASRock-Z490-Phantom-Gaming-ITX-TB3-RX-5700-XT

 Boot tool Opencore 0.6.1
-Use extension cable to replace WIFI to BCM943602CDP
+Use an extension cord to replace the WIFI for BCM943602CDP to get native support.
 EFI author use SSDT to complete Thunderbolt™3 support.

 CPU:i9-10900-ES